Hecox v. Little

 Female athletes ask 9th Circuit to protect fairness in women’s sports

 WHO: Alliance Defending Freedom attorneys

-WHAT: Available for media interviews following 9th Circuit oral arguments in Hecox v.
+WHAT: Available for media interviews following oral arguments in Hecox v.
 Little

-SAN FRANCISCO – Alliance Defending Freedom attorneys representing Idaho female collegiate athletes who support the state’s Fairness in Women’s Sports Act will be available for media interviews Monday following oral arguments before the U.S. Court of Appeals for the 9th Circuit in Hecox v.
-Little, a lawsuit filed to challenge the law.
+SAN FRANCISCO – Alliance Defending Freedom attorneys representing Idaho female collegiate athletes who support the state’s Fairness in Women’s Sports Act will be available for media interviews Tuesday following oral arguments at the U.S. Court of Appeals for the 9th Circuit.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.

 - Madison Kenyon and Mary Kate Marshall b-roll

 - Press conference following 9th Circuit oral arguments (2021-05-03)

 Christiana Kiefer serves as senior counsel for Alliance Defending Freedom, where she is a key member of the Center for Conscience Initiatives.
 Since joining ADF in 2012, Kiefer has worked to protect women's and girls' sports and has defended the bodily privacy rights of students.
 She has also worked to protect the constitutionally protected freedom of churches, Christian schools, and Christian ministries to exercise their faith without government interference.
 Kiefer earned her J.D. in 2010 from Oak Brook College of Law and Government Policy, where she graduated first in her class and served as a teaching assistant in criminal law.
 Also in 2010, Kiefer completed the ADF leadership development program to become a Blackstone Fellow.
 She is admitted to the state bar of California, the U.S. Supreme Court, and numerous federal district and appellate courts.